axdvdv/swap/README.md

 BTC -> ETH

-Alice wants to sell BTC and buy ETH, Bob owerthise wants to sell ETH and buy ETH.
+Alice wants to sell BTC and buy ETH, Bob owerthise wants to sell ETH and buy BTC.

 * [x] 1.
 Alice creates order 1 BTC -> 10 ETH
 * [x] 2.
 Bob pushes a 'Buy' button in the orders list and is redirected to /eth-to-btc/:id page.